 Every custom logo design has its own story.
-But did you know that some logos have hidden designs and facts behind them?
+But did you know that some logos have hidden designs?
+And some have facts behind them?
 In today’s blog, we’ll take a look at 10 fun facts about 10 famous custom logo designs that you’ve never heard of.
 Let’s dive in

 Amazon’s current logo was designed to depict a smile that goes from A to Z. “This signifies that the company is willing to deliver everything to everyone, anywhere in the world.”